• Skip to main content

 To have a successful workers’ compensation claim in Alabama, there are certain things for the injured worker to consider — such as these mistakes to avoid.

-If you were injured on the job and are unsure about how your medical care will be paid for, please feel free to contact our office at 205–930–6900 or find us on the web at Nomberglaw.com.
+If you were injured on the job and are unsure about how your medical care will be paid, or if your employer is wrongfully refusing to cover your work injury, please contact Nomberg Law Firm.

 Sidebar